-If you’re one of them, you know how expensive and time consuming it can be to get a prescription and new frames.
-Keep in mind that eyeglass prescriptions usually last from 1 to 2 years.
+If you’re one of them, you know how expensive and time-consuming it can be to get a prescription and new glasses.
+Eyeglass prescriptions usually last from 1 to 2 years.
 If it’s been that long since you got your prescription, it may be better to see an eye doctor for a health checkup and to get your most up-to-date prescription and best fit.

-If you have existing eyeglasses and you’re confident the prescription is up-to-date, you can try a service such as the GlassesUSA Prescription Scanner app to get your prescription details.
+If you have eyeglasses and you’re confident the prescription is up-to-date, you can try the GlassesUSA Prescription Scanner app to get your prescription details.

 Keep in mind that the accuracy of apps like this to measure eyeglasses is unknown and, depending on your prescription, this is not the best way to measure the prescription of your eyeglasses.

 In this article, we’ll go over the steps I took when trying to use the GlassesUSA Prescription Scanner app, as well as other options you have for figuring out the prescription of your glasses.

 The GlassesUSA Prescription Scanner is a free app that uses your smartphone camera to scan your current eyeglasses and read the prescription.
 You’ll also submit a selfie photo to measure your pupillary distance (PD), the distance between your pupils.

 How we tested the GlassesUSA Prescription Scanner app

 - my own eyeglasses, which are outside the app’s range: trifocal lenses with a complex prescription for presbyopia

 - a second pair of eyeglasses, with single vision lenses for nearsightedness in a simple prescription

 I’m a computer-literate, older woman with a complicated prescription.
 I wear trifocal eyeglasses, which include a prescription designed to address presbyopia, an age-related eye condition.